junxit/us-congress-bills-119/bill.md

 legis-num: H.R.
 1
 congress: 119th CONGRESS
 session: 1st Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 1

-> To provide for reconciliation pursuant to title II of H. Con.
+That the bill from the House of Representatives (H.R.
+1) entitled “An Act to provide for reconciliation pursuant to title II of H. Con.
 Res.
-14.
+14.”, do pass with the following

+*Strike all after the first word, and insert the following:*

 ## § 1.
-Short title

-This Act may be cited as the “One Big Beautiful Bill Act”.

-## § 2.
 Table of contents

 The table of contents of this Act is as follows: